 - Magnetic Island and Townsville - 1 day

-- Tablelands in the Cairns outback - 1 day
+- The Tablelands in the Cairns Outback - 1 day

 - Daintree National Park, and the tropical Wetlands - 4 days

 While returning the van, the guy responsible for the drop off told us that we have added 5846 km to the odometer !
 Wow, about 140km per day!

 So for this part, it was a first!
 We had already tried camping in a tent in Sweden a long time ago, and it was not very convincing for us 2.
 For once, it was a great experience!
 The ability to travel independently, at our pace is really nice!
 We are not going to lie either, after 40 days of camping find a real bed and a shower and toilet individual is good!

 Australia is really the destination to travel in Van!

 In all the seaside resorts and in the great majority of cities we visited you have seen waterfront parks with free BBQs, clean and free public toilets, and sometimes free showers too.
 Well it's good to spend the day but when comes the evening:

 - There are lot of rest areas and sometimes beautiful free camping spots.
 We spent 6 nights like that ( and the budget was happy about it ! )

 - There are also campsites in the national parks that for 8-12 EUR gives you a space in the middle of the bush or by the sea, with beautiful landscapes amd no comfort, or just some dirty toilets, good for a night or 2.